usfomicshub/usfomicshub.github.io/Workshops/Microbiome_Workshop_Materials/index.md

 *You should see the folders(Ranalysis,Rdata,etc..) when you open the Day2 folder.*

 **6.** Click create project.
 You should now see a Day2.Rproj file in the lower right files pane.
 Double click it to make sure you are within the project.
-If you are not already within your R project, you will be asked to open it but if you are already in your R project, project options will be displayed.
+If you are not already within your R project, you will be asked to open it.
+You can tell you are in your R Project if you see the name of your R Project at the top of your RStudio window.

 For more info behind the logic of creating RStudio projects and adhering to an organizational directory-structure as you build your data-analysis skills, see this [post on reproducible scientific data-analyses](https://swcarpentry.github.io/r-novice-gapminder/02-project-intro/) from Software Carpentry.
 We don't use exactly the same structure they do, but the concepts are the same: structured analyses make sharing and reproducing analyses much easier!